 III.
 Service Provider Action on Request

-Upon receipt of the information set forth above in writing, Service Provider will take reasonable and prompt steps to investigate and respond appropriately to the request for disclosure, as follows:
+Upon receipt of the verifiable evidence of wrongdoing set forth above in writing, Service Provider will take reasonable and prompt steps to investigate and respond appropriately to the request for disclosure, as follows:

 Promptly notify the Customer about the complaint and disclosure request and request that the Customer respond to Service Provider within 15 calendar days.
 Provider shall advise the Customer that if the Customer believes there are legitimate reason(s) to object to disclosure, the Customer must disclose these reasons to the Provider and authorize the Provider to communicate such reason(s) to the Requester; and

-Within x calendar days after receiving the Customer’s response, or after the time for Customer’s response has passed, Service Provider shall take one of the following actions:
+Within 5 calendar days after receiving the Customer’s response, or 1 calendar day after the time for Customer’s response has passed, Service Provider shall take one of the following actions:

-disclose to Requester the contact information it has for Customer that would ordinarily appear in the publicly accessible Whois for non-proxy/privacy registration; or
+disclose to Requester using secure communication channels the contact information it has for Customer that would ordinarily appear in the publicly accessible Whois for non-proxy/privacy registration name, mailing address, and contact information for service of process that it has for Customer; or

 state to Requester in writing or by electronic communication its specific reasons for refusing to disclose.